ramalakshmimerugumala/C-Programs/Functions.md

 Enter a number24
 8
 ```
-##  If all digits of a number n are multiplied by each other repeating with the product, the one digit number obtained at last is
-called the multiplicative digital root of n.
-The number of times digits need to be multiplied to reach one digit is called the
-multiplicative persistence of n.
+##  If all digits of a number n are multiplied by each other repeating with the product, the one digit number obtained at last iscalled the multiplicative digital root of n.
+The number of times digits need to be multiplied to reach one digit is called themultiplicative persistence of n.
 ```
 #include <stdio.h>
 int proDigits(int num){